-The local churches started out with a genuine desire to prevent divorce, prevent the conflict created by divorce, protect families, and prevent unwarranted governmental interference (#UGI) in families but in the end, they failed miserably.
-Local church buildings are empty or being sold and the leaders of local churches hold secular jobs because pews were empty long before Covid-19 struck.
+The local churches started out with a genuine desire to prevent divorce, prevent the conflict created by divorce, protect families, and prevent unwarranted governmental interference (#UGI) in families.
+However, in the end, the churches as a whole did nothing.
+They failed miserably to help families experiencing divorce.
+Local church buildings are now empty or being sold and the leaders of local churches hold secular jobs because their pews were empty long before Covid-19 struck.

 Local church programs, including the various branches of Catholic Charities, are becoming irrelevant.
 For example, in Chicago, Catholic Charities relies on law enforcement to screen homeless people, before providing them with shelter.
 We used to pay our federal, state and local taxes to governmental entities to protect us from harm, educate our children and then tithe to our local churches to actually help us and our families.
-That has all changed.
-The churches left that are thriving are more self serving $#% than ever before.
+This has all changed and the churches left, that are thriving, are more self serving $#% than ever before.

 Paquin is now in jail.
 He most likely believes he is still innocent, an earnest person, sacrificing himself to make the world a better place for children.
 Two years ago, Paquin was convicted again.
 Paquin had infiltrated children’s minds split apart by their parents’ divorce to replace what was lost with his own self-serving gain.
 A jury found him guilty.
 Are you surprised that a priest, who admits to sexually abusing a child, goes to a jury trial, instead of seeking mercy from a judge????
 Me too.
-However, the Catholic church still wields a lot of power so Paquin was able to appeal the jury’s findings to judges who dismissed 2 of his 11 jury convictions.
+However, the Catholic church still wields a lot of power and thus protections for its own, so Paquin was able to appeal the jury’s findings to judges who dismissed 2 of his 11 jury convictions.

 There is no question that the AFCC was a formidable opponent for all churches.
 The AFCC thrives on threatening parents through our family and juvenile dependency courts with losing legal rights of their children, to the state, or to the other parent.
-The AFCC members subject parents in our family and juvenile dependency courts to years of evaluations.
+Most of the past presidents of the AFCC are judges.
+These colluding AFCC members subject parents in our family and juvenile dependency courts to years of evaluations.
 Judge routinely only allow AFCC members to act as the ONLY witnesses to be used against parents, with a singular goal of depleting both parent’s finances by separating one or both them from their child(ren).
 AFCC members are notorious for contacting relatives, pastors, neighbors, friends, teachers, etc. Anyone willing to provide “evidence” to be used against a parent.
 It doesn’t matter how irrelevant or incorrect the evidence is, because again, AFCC judges will only allow AFCC members to be heard.
 On top of that, most AFCC witnesses write reports to the judge and won’t respond to subpoenas to be questioned in person.
-The judges protect AFCC members.
-Social workers employed by child protective services, private custody evaluators, psychologists (who by the way aren’t doctors) and family law attorneys are notorious for this.
-They routinely advocate for removing parents legal rights to their child with no criminal records, whatsoever.
+The judges protect AFCC members including, but not limited to, social workers employed by child protective services, private custody evaluators, psychologists (who by the way aren’t doctors) and family law attorneys.
+These “professionals” routinely advocate for removing parents legal rights to their child with no criminal records, whatsoever.